OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 12 Spotify Support Community
 13 Customer support
 14 Export control
-15 Payments, cancellations, and cooling off
+15 Payments and cancellations
 16 Term and termination
 17 Warranty and disclaimer
-18 Limitation
+18 Limitation and time for filing
 19 Third party rights
-20 Entire agreement
+20 Entire Agreement
 21 Severability and waiver
 22 Assignment
 23 Indemnification
 24 Choice of law, mandatory arbitration and venue
 25 Contact us

-Hello, and welcome to our Terms and Conditions of Use.
-This is important and affects your legal rights, so please read them and our Privacy Policy and other terms referenced in this document carefully.
+Hello, and welcome to Spotify.
+Please read our Terms and Conditions of Use (“Terms”) and Privacy Policy carefully because they affect your legal rights, including an agreement to resolve any disputes that may arise between us by arbitration on an individual basis instead of by class actions or jury trials.
 We hope you’re sitting comfortably and listening to some great music.

 Here we go…

 1 Introduction

 Thanks for choosing Spotify (“Spotify”, “we”, “us”, “our”).
-By signing up or otherwise using the Spotify service, websites, and software applications (together, the “Spotify Service” or “Service”), or accessing any content or material that is made available by Spotify through the Service (the “Content”) you are entering into a binding contract with the Spotify entity indicated at the bottom of this document.
-The Spotify Service also includes the Spotify Support Community as further described in the Spotify Support Community section.
+By signing up or otherwise using the Spotify service, websites, and software applications (together, the “Spotify Service” or “Service”), or accessing any content or material that is made available by Spotify through the Service (the “Content”) you are entering into a binding contract with Spotify USA Inc. The Spotify Service also includes the Spotify Support Community as further described in the Spotify Support Community section.

 The Spotify Service includes social and interactive features.
 Use of the Spotify Service relies on several technical requirements.